Genetics and personal characteristics may play a part in the development of alcohol-related disorders.

 Drinking too much alcohol for a long time can make people dependent on alcohol and damage the liver, brain, and heart.

 Doctors may use questionnaires or determine the blood alcohol level to help identify people with an alcohol-related disorder.

 Immediate treatment for overdose may include assistance with breathing, fluids, thiamin and sometimes other vitamins (to correct chronic alcohol-related deficiencies), and, for withdrawal, benzodiazepines.

 Detoxification and rehabilitation programs can help people with severe alcohol-related disorders.

 Most people do not consume enough alcohol or consume it often enough to impair their health or interfere with their activities.
-However, 7 to 10% of adults in the United States have a problem with alcohol use (alcohol use disorder, also known as alcoholism).
+However, approximately 14% of adults in the United States have a problem with alcohol use (alcohol use disorder, also known as alcoholism).
 Men are 2 to 4 times more likely than women to develop alcohol use disorder.
-Alcohol and other substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more involve people continuing to use a substance even though they have problems caused by its use.
+Alcohol and other substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more involve people continuing to use a substance even though they have problems caused by its use.

 Alcohol use can lead to many destructive behaviors and effects:

 Physical injury from falls, fights, or motor vehicle accidents